U.S. Route 87: History

-US 87 originally ran northwest out of Great Falls, Montana towards the eastern border of Glacier National Park.
+US 87 originally ran northwest out of Great Falls, Montana, towards the eastern border of Glacier National Park.
 US 87 ran to the Canadian Border at the Piegan Border Crossing.
 This was changed in 1934, when US Route 89 was diverted to US 87's routing to Glacier Park.
 US 87 ended in Great Falls until circa 1945 when it was extended to its current northern terminus in Havre, Montana.

-U.S. Route 185 was formed in 1926, and extended from US 85 in Cheyenne north to Orin.
+U.S. Route 185 was formed in 1926 and extended from US 85 in Cheyenne north to Orin.
 It became part of a southern extension and realignment of US 87 in 1936.

+Future

+On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 from its termini in Amarillo and Lubbock, Texas, northward to Raton, New Mexico, and southward to Laredo, Texas, respectively to the Interstate Highway System utilizing the US 87 corridor.
+The interstate's northern terminus would be at I-25.
+A bill introduced in 2023 would explicitly designate the extension as I-27 with two auxiliary routes numbered I-227 and I-327.
+I-227 is proposed to be routed via SH 158 from Sterling City to Midland and SH 349 from Midland to Lamesa; I-327 would utilize US 287 from Dumas to the Oklahoma border.
+However, after legislation passed through the U.S. Senate in August 2023, I-227 and I-327 were respectively redesignated as I-27W and I-27N, with I-27E replacing the proposed I-27 between Sterling City and Lamesa.